AbdulRochimDev/IOT/docs/deployment/vercel.md

 # Deploying the Logistics IoT Web App to Vercel

-This guide walks through deploying the Next.js application located in `LogistikIOT/web` to [Vercel](https://vercel.com/).
+This guide walks through deploying the Next.js application located in `LogistikIOT` to [Vercel](https://vercel.com/).

 ## Prerequisites